apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 *Exercise.* If you are impatient, you can check `PostconditionSorted` for the configuration that has integer width of 4 bits.
 It takes only a few seconds to explore all executions.

+[^no-pre]: Instead of checking whether `INPUT_SEQ` is sorted in the post-condition, we could restrict the constant `INPUT_SEQ` to be sorted in every execution.
+That would effectively move this constraint into the pre-condition of the search.
+Had we done that, we would not be able to observe the behavior of the search on the unsorted inputs.
+An important property is whether the search is terminating on all inputs.

 TODO: add the link to BinSearch1.tla when we have it on github.